Legal Experts Disagree With Rationale Extraction Techniques for Explaining ECtHR Case Outcome Classification: Results

 \subsection{LLM-as-a-Judge}

-Assessments of rationales in an LLM-as-a-Judge setting are used to quantify alignment between LLMs and expert B, while inter-LLM agreement analyzes consistency across models (see Appendix \ref{sec: app_prompts} for prompt examples and further details). \paragraph{Agreement of LLMs with experts} Table \ref{tab:kappa-suff} and \ref{tab:kappa-support} show LLMs' agreement with expert B in assessing global rationale sufficiency and support criteria, respectively.
-For sufficiency only Llama achieves fair agreement with expert B ($\kappa$ $\in$ [0.2, 0.4] is considered as a fair agreement).
-SaulLM shows similarly fair agreement for global rationale support assessment.
+We use LLM-as-a-Judge evaluations of rationales to measure how well LLMs align with Expert B. In the few-shot setting, we provide Expert B’s explanations in two forms: their original brief comments and a polished version (the columns labeled formal in Table \ref{tab:kappa-suff}).
+This allows us to test how the wording of the explanations affects the evaluation (see Appendix \ref{sec: app_prompts}). \paragraph{Agreement of LLMs with experts} Table \ref{tab:kappa-suff} reports each LLM’s agreement with Expert B on global rationale sufficiency and support.
+While Gemma performs very poorly on sufficiency in the single-shot setup, Llama and Mixtral achieve fair agreement with Expert B ($(\kappa \in [0.2, 0.4]$) is typically considered fair).
+Though, when assessing sufficiency in the few-shot configuration, almost all scenarios reach fair agreement.

-However, bootstrapped confidence intervals (CI) show that the agreement scores lack reliability.
-There are two factors contribute this result.
-First, the sample of 30 documents provides directional insight but limited statistical power.
-Secondly, LLMs do not perform assessment consistently.
-While expert B's sufficiency and support judgments are consistent across rationales, LLMs frequently diverge in their assessment of the same document (see Tables 7-10 in Appendix \ref{sec: app_prompts}).
-These findings emphasize that LLM-as-a-Judge outcomes must be analyzed cautiously due to hallucination risks and should not be accepted at face value.
+However, bootstrapped confidence intervals (CI) indicate that the agreement scores are not reliable.
+Two factors drive this result.
+First, the sample of 30 documents offers only directional insight and limited statistical power.
+Second, LLMs do not assess consistently: while Expert B’s sufficiency and support judgments are stable across rationales, LLMs often disagree on the same document.
+These findings show that LLM-as-a-Judge results must be interpreted cautiously given hallucination risks and should not be taken at face value.

-\paragraph{Inter-LLM agreement} Agreement scores between LLMs across evaluation criteria and prompting variations confirm poor consistency (mostly $\kappa < 0.25$).
-Even though agreement between Mistral and Llama peaks with few-shot prompting ($\kappa=0.36$), the broad range of confidence interval shows the lack of reliability.
-As the similar pattern is observed in inter-LLM agreement, expert analysis remains the most reliable source for evaluation (See Appendix \ref{sec: app_prompts} for inter-LLM scores).
+We also investigate inter-LLM agreement based on these evaluations; detailed results are provided in Appendix~\ref{sec: app_prompts}.